lareponse/badhat/README.md

 ### No fake architecture

 * **No DI containers or service layers**
   Include a file.
 Pass variables.
-Don’t summon frameworks or factories.
+Don't summon frameworks or factories.

 * **No meta-framework**
   ADDBAD is not a foundation for something bigger—it *is* the final product.